 A study has unveiled this quality to be an important one that dictates attraction.
 This quality is one’s ability to comprehend others’ emotions clearly.
 Scientists believe that people are more likely to be attracted to those whom they can clearly understand.
 In this study, men were shown clips of women and they found women they could clearly see through emotionally more attractive than others.
 Scientists believe that this certainty and understanding activate the reward center in the brain and more activity takes place in the brain due to this, which can be the reason.6

 So, it turns out that the key to a man’s heart is through his brain.
 Your emotional openness can impress a man.
-But that doesn’t mean you should stop being yourself.
-Feel and react as you want as being fake can never impress anyone.

 7. Personality Is A Big Factor